vadrianc/raspberry-pi-scripts/README.md

 ### Usage
 You'll need a Raspberry Pi computer with Raspbian OS installed.
 Make sure you have [Bash](https://www.gnu.org/software/bash/) installed before running the scripts.
 Using the terminal, navigate to where you cloned the repository, type the name of the desired script such as `./<script-name.sh>` and hit enter.

+Since Raspbian is a Debian-based computer operating system, the scripts are expected to run on any other Debian-based operating system.

+### Tested
+The scripts have been successfully tested on Raspberry Pi computers with the following characteristics:
+* Raspberry Pi Model B, hardware BCM2708, revision 000e running Raspbian GNU/Linux, version 7 (wheezy)
+* Raspberry Pi Zero, hardware BCM2835, revision 900093, running Raspbian GNU/Linux, version 8 (jessie)